Top Grocery Money-Saving Articles

 How we shop to save time and money

-”I’m running to the grocery store to pick up a couple things for dinner— be back in 20 minutes.”
+”I’m running to the grocery store to pick up a couple of things for dinner— be back in 20 minutes.”
 This is the mantra of the typical shopper, home from work or rushed at the end of a day of non-stop transporting kids to and from home school activities.

 For some families, a trip to go grocery shopping is a “daily necessity.”
-For other’s it’s a 2 or 3 time per week chore.
+For others, it’s a 2 or 3 times per week chore.

 Cut Your Grocery Bill in Half with Smart Shopping:

 The average family of four is spending about $1000 per month on groceries ($250 per person).
 Our Grocery Bill with 5 kids at home was only $350 ($50 per person / per month).

 When we had 5 kids at home, we had to save time and save money on groceries.
 We found a way to cut our shopping for groceries to once a month and spent only $350, which included all of the food, paper goods and cleaning supplies.

 Okay, don’t give up on this article yet, we weren’t always this way—here’s how we started.